vamsi560/studio-ops/README.md

    git push origin main
    ```

+2. **Configure Environment Variables in Vercel:**

+   - Go to your project settings in Vercel Dashboard
+   - Navigate to "Environment Variables"
+   - Add the following variable:
+     - Name: `GOOGLE_GENAI_API_KEY`
+     - Value: Your Google AI API key
+     - Environment: Production, Preview, and Development (select all)

-2. **Deploy to Vercel:**
+3. **Deploy to Vercel:**

    **Option A: Via Vercel Dashboard**
    - Go to [vercel.com](https://vercel.com) and sign in
-   - Click "Add New Project"
+   - Click "Add New Project" (or open existing project)
    - Import your GitHub repository
    - Vercel will automatically detect Next.js
-   - Click "Deploy" (no environment variables needed - all keys are hardcoded)
+   - Make sure environment variables are set (see step 2)
+   - Click "Deploy"

    **Option B: Via Vercel CLI**
    ```bash